Big Horn Expedition: March 6–16

 On March 6, the Bighorn expedition continued north, and on March 7 the five cavalry battalions set out toward the confluence of Prairie Dog Creek and the Tongue River.
 After reaching that point on March 12, the ten cavalry companies rode first down the Tongue, then to the headwaters of Otter Creek, reaching it on March 16.
 On the 16th, scout Frank Grouard spotted two Oglala Lakota warriors observing the soldiers.
 Because of this, Grouard believed that the Oglala Lakota camp of the war chief Crazy Horse might be nearby.
-This was reported to Crook, and at 5 p.m. on March 16, he divided his command and sent Colonel Joseph J. Reynolds (a West Point classmate of President Ulysses S. Grant, and a combat veteran of both the Mexican–American War, and Civil War) on a night march with about 379 men, supplying them with rations for one day, and following the trail of the two Oglala's southeast toward the Powder River.
+This was reported to Crook, and at 5 p.m. on March 16, he divided his command and sent Colonel Joseph J. Reynolds (a West Point classmate of President Ulysses S. Grant and a combat veteran of both the Mexican–American War and Civil War) on a night march with about 384 men, supplying them with rations for one day.
 General Crook kept with him about 300 of the expedition's men and the pack train, with which he planned to rendezvous with Reynolds at the mouth of Lodge Pole Creek on the 17th.
-During the night Frank Grouard and the other scouts led Reynolds's advance and followed the two warriors's trail in the snow.
-It led to what they were looking for, a Cheyenne and Lakota Sioux Indian village, which they described as containing more than 100 lodges on the west bank of Powder River.
+During the night Frank Grouard and the other scouts led Reynolds's advance and followed the two warriors' trail in the snow.
+That trail led to what the soldiers were looking for, a Cheyenne and Lakota Sioux village, which they described as containing more than 100 lodges on the west bank of Powder River.
 The scouts immediately reported this information back to Colonel Reynolds.